 Magnet/String alignment improved

-The bridge magnet spread remains unchanged at Standard 52.5mm, the same as all Fender non-noiseless (the N3 is noiseless) and practically all replacement Strat pickups from Duncan, DiMarzio, Lollar, Fralin etc All of these Strat pickups have unacceptable string/magnet alignment of the neck pickup when used in conjunction with narrow bridges from Fender, Wilkinson and Floyd Rose.
+All Fender non-noiseless (the N3 is noiseless) and practically all replacement Strat pickups from Duncan, DiMarzio, Lollar, Fralin etc have Standard 52.5mm and unacceptable string/magnet alignment of the neck pickup when used in conjunction with narrow bridges from Fender, Wilkinson and Floyd Rose.
 Kinman is the only brand of pickups to have this much needed refinement.

 Misalignment is most often caused by narrow bridges but the reason for excessively poor string/magnet alignment could be the saddles or it could be pickguard mis-positioning or neck/body mis-alignment.